alain-picard/clj-syd-face-off/README.md

   i.e. receive a JSON encoded request, and store the entire map as a list of values received.

+4. GET Routing by type:

+    Add a /id route to the webapp that dispatches on the result of a function call

+    i.e. the id could be for a organisation or a person but the handler is different for each. the route should query the record to determine the type and then dispatch to a handler based on that type

+5. Developer diagnostic tool:

+    * add data to the request that lists all the middlewares and how long each took to run.
+    * bonus points if it can be appended to the footer of the page in a list

 ## This repo: